kristofberge/EventAggregator_Mocker/README.md

 ```

 ### Verifying the event handling behavior
-We need to get a reference to the event handler, so we can call it directly and verify its behavior.
+We need to get a reference to the event handler, so we can invoke it manually and verify its behavior.
 We do this by storing this reference in a variable of type `Action` or `Action<T>`.
 The 2 extension methods I used above return an object of type `Mock<TEvent>`.
-On this object, you can call another extension method `SetSubscribeCallback<TEvent>(Action<Action> onSubscribe)`.
-This method takes an `Action` as a paramater that in its turn will recieve a reference to the event handler that's passed in the `Subscribe` method of the actual code you're testing.
+On this object, we call another extension method `SetSubscribeCallback<TEvent>(Action<Action> onSubscribe)`.
+This method takes an `Action` as a paramater that will recieve a reference to the event handler that will be passed in the `Subscribe` method of the actual code we're testing.
 So at this point we can store this reference in a variable and invoke it in our unit test.
 This works even if the method passed is private.
 If this sounds a bit complicated, here's an example:

 Without parameter:
 ```
-Action onEventPublishedAction;
+Action onEventPublishedAction; // This will keep a reference of the event handler that our production code passes into Subscribe().
 // During setup
 eventAggregatorMock
     .RegisterNewMockedEvent<MyEvent>()